Reporting Capital Gains and Losses

 Complete the Capital Loss Carryover Worksheet in the Instructions for Schedule D or Publication 550 to determine the part

-of your capital loss for 2012 that you can carry over to 2013.
+of your capital loss that you can carry over.

 If their capital loss had been $2,000, their capital loss deduction would have been $2,000.
 They would have no carryover.